rohanpadhye/JQF/README.md

 # JQF: Generator-based Structured Fuzzing for Java

+JQF is a feedback-directed structured fuzz testing platform for Java.
 JQF is built on top of [junit-quickcheck](https://github.com/pholser/junit-quickcheck), which itself lets you write [Quickcheck](http://www.cse.chalmers.se/~rjmh/QuickCheck/manual.html)-like **generators** and properties in a [Junit](http://junit.org)-style test class.
 JQF enables better input generation using **coverage-guided** fuzzing algorithms.

 JQF has been successful in [discovering a number of bugs in widely used open-source software](https://github.com/rohanpadhye/jqf/wiki/Bug-trophy-case) such as OpenJDK, Apache Maven and the Google Closure Compiler.